FrancoSpeziali/security-jwt-httpOnly/README.md

 This configures the **Access-Control-Allow-Credentials** CORS header.
 Set to true to pass the header, otherwise it is omitted.

-## Task 5 - The registration controller
+### Task 5 - The registration controller

-For your convenience, all routes and endpoints have been setup.
+For your convenience, all routes and endpoints have been created.
 However, you must complete the controller logic for the endpoints

 Complete the controller for the `/registration` endpoint.
 The controller should;